 - Annual doctor’s exams

 - Inpatient care

 - Mental health

 - Pre-existing conditions

 - Do you need an insurance plan that covers you alone, or do you need a plan for you, your spouse or partner, and/or your children?
 Plans and costs vary considerably based on the number of individuals covered.

 - Even if you select private insurance for yourself, your children may be eligible for enrollment.

-- Coverage f or domestic partners varies depending on provider and the state.
+- Coverage for domestic partners varies depending on provider and state.
 Make sure to find out if the program will insure your partner before committing to a plan.